ByteFoundryAU/awesome-bytefoundry/awesome-web-apps.md

 # Awesome (ostensibly) Web Applications

+**Nothing on this list is an endorsement**

+Some links are referrer links, BF will make a few cents if you sign up.

 ## Automation | Social Media

 http://buffer.com - Post to all your social media at once, also scheduling and link tracking